vegapit/nanoflare/README.md

 The library uses [Eigen3](https://gitlab.com/libeigen/eigen.git) for fast matrix computation, and [nlohmann::json](https://github.com/nlohmann/json.git) for saving and loading models to file.
 Both are defined as Git submodules and built with the library.

-The easiest way to use the library is to add it as a Git submodule to your project and register the subdirectory with CMake.
-For example:
+The easiest way to use the library is to add it as a Git submodule to your project and register its `include` directory.
+For example in CMake:

 ```
-add_subdirectory(${CMAKE_SOURCE_DIR}/nanoflare)

-add_executable(mymodel)
-target_link_libraries(mymodel PRIVATE nanoflare)
+include_directories(${CMAKE_SOURCE_DIR}/nanoflare/nanoflare/include)
 ```

 To get the inference to run at optimal speed, do not forget to set optimisation tags to the compiler e.g. -march=native in OSX